- Our Firm

 Workers’ compensation provides medical and wage benefits to those who have been injured or ill at work.
 Workplace accidents can happen due to a variety of reasons.
 Workers’ compensation is insurance that presents employees with the resources necessary to recover from a personal injury or incident at work without having to give up their salary.

 You may need legal assistance during the workers’ compensation claim process.
 Employers, medical providers, and insurance companies do not always act ethically or appropriately after a workplace injury.
 If you have trouble getting your claim approved or are unclear about your rights, contact us to speak with our qualified work injury attorneys.
 Our law firm routinely helps injured workers by:

 You will qualify for workers’ compensation benefits as long as you are an employee and your injury or illness is work-related.
 Any activity that benefits your employer financially is typically considered work-related, regardless of where you are physically located at the time of the accident.
-To successfully file a workers’ comp claim, an injured worker typically needs to demonstrate that the injury has affected your life or work.
+To successfully file a workers’ comp claim, an injured worker typically needs to demonstrate that the injury has affected their life or work.
 In other words, a small cut or a bruise that does not require medical treatment will not typically qualify you for benefits.